jimbobbennett/AttendeeDetectorWorkshop/Steps/AnalyseThePhotoUsingAI.md

 ## Using AI to analyze images

 AI, or Artificial Intelligence is where computers can perform tasks normally associated with people, not computers.
 Computers can learn how to do something, rather than be told how to do it using explicit instructions by writing programs.
 For example, a computer can be trained how to recognize cats by being shown thousands of images of cats.
 You can then give it an image it hasn't seen before, and it can tell if there is a cat in the image.
 This is called Machine Learning or ML.
-Once taught, the computer builds a model, and this can be re-used by other computes to perform the same task.
+Once taught, the computer builds a model, and this can be re-used by other computers to perform the same task.

 You can train Machine Learning models yourself, or you can use models created by others.
 Microsoft has a range of these pre-trained models available, called [Cognitive Services](https://azure.microsoft.com/services/cognitive-services/?WT.mc_id=pythonworkshop-github-jabenn).
 These models include recognizing images, recognizing speech, or translating between different languages.